-The European Policy Centre (EPC) was launched as a think tank in 1997.
-In 2003, the EPC was established as an international not-for-profit organisation (association internationale sans but lucratif - AISBL) under Belgian law.
+The European Policy Centre (EPC) was launched as a think tank in 1996.
+In 2003, the EPC was established as an international not-for-profit organisation under Belgian law.
 The EPC’s articles of association and subsequent amendments are available online here.

 President of the European Policy Centre